JuliaComputing/Multibody.jl/docs/src/index.md

-## Notable difference from Modelica
+## Notable differences from Modelica

 - The torque variable in Multibody.jl is typically called `tau` rather than `t` to not conflict with the often used independent variable `t` used to denote time.
 - Multibody.jl occasionally requires the user to specify which component should act as the root of the kinematic tree.
 This only occurs when bodies are connected directly to force components without a joint parallel to the force component.